scegob/qrCodeChallenge/README.md

 Acknowledgments
 Note: Delete this note and update the table of contents based on what sections you keep.

-Overview
-Screenshot

-Add a screenshot of your solution.
-The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
-You can choose either a full-height screenshot or a cropped one based on how long the page is.
-If it's very long, it might be best to crop it.

-Alternatively, you can use a tool like FireShot to take the screenshot.
-FireShot has a free option, so you don't need to purchase it.

-Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above.

-Note: Delete this note and the paragraphs above when you add your screenshot.
-If you prefer not to add a screenshot, feel free to remove this entire section.

 Links
 Solution URL: https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H/hub/qr-code-challenge-6rH2gttJ3P/solutions
 Live Site URL: https://scegob.github.io/qrCodeChallenge/